ncellar/asm-examples/README.md

 I will use the following conventions in the documentation of my assemby "functions":

-      "%eax ->" means that %eax is an input of the function.
+- `%eax ->` means that %eax is an input of the function.
-      "-> %eax" means that %eax is an output of the function.
+- `-> %eax` means that %eax is an output of the function.
-      "~~ %eax" means that %eax is modified by the function (but is neither an input or an output).
+- `~~ %eax` means that %eax is modified by the function (but is neither an input or an output).

 Contents
 ================================================================================

-1. box      -> Windows Dialog in Assembler
+1. `box .....` Windows Dialog in Assembler
-2. console  -> Windows Console Message in Assembler with win32 API
+2. `console .` Windows Console Message in Assembler with win32 API
-3. printf   -> Windows Console Message in Assembler with C Standard Library
+3. `printf ..` Windows Console Message in Assembler with C Standard Library
-4. dll      -> Producing a DLL from Assembler
+4. `dll .....` Producing a DLL from Assembler
-5. shared   -> Shared Memory in DLLs and Executables
+5. `shared ..` Shared Memory in DLLs and Executables
-6. static   -> Producing a static library from Assembler
+6. `static ..` Producing a static library from Assembler

 Assembly Links
 ================================================================================